azmke/kalo-home-assistant/README.md

 # KALO for Home Assistant

-KALO is an unofficial HACS integration for the KALO resident portal.
+This is an unofficial HACS integration for the KALO resident portal.
 It adds monthly heating and warm-water consumption to Home Assistant for every residential unit linked to a KALO account.

 ## Highlights